Occidental College Logo

 EDsmart Expert Analysis

 Occidental College is a private nonprofit university based in Los Angeles, CA and earns a B+ overall grade.
-It stands at #554 among 6275 schools Category results include Completion (A-), Support (A), Career Outcomes (B), and Affordability (F).
+It stands at #541 among 6101 schools Category results include Completion (A), Support (A-), Career Outcomes (B+), and Affordability (C-).

 EDsmart Financial Snapshot